tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-metadata/get.md

             simple => No encoding, just display as is utf8   => Lossily encode to UTF-8.
 Invalid UTF-8 sequences will be converted to U+FFFD REPLACEMENT CHARACTER which looks like this �
-            hex    => Raw bytes will hex encoded and displayed as text
+            hex    => Raw bytes will be hex encoded and displayed as text

             [default: simple]
             [possible values: simple, utf8, hex]